hyp3r5pace/polkadot-amm-ink-v4/tutorial.md

 This will generate the artifacts at `./target/ink`.
 We will use the `amm.wasm` and `metadata.json` (*It is the ABI of our contract and it will be needed when we integrate it with the frontend of our dApp*) files to deploy our smart contract.

 Next, we need to fund our address to interact with the network.
-Go to the [faucet](https://patrastore.io/#/jupiter-a1/system/accounts) to get some testnet tokens.
+Go to the [faucet](https://faucet.test.azero.dev/) to get some Aleph Zero testnet tokens (AZERO).

 Now visit [https://polkadot.js.org/apps](https://polkadot.js.org/apps) and switch to the Jupiter testnet.
 You can do this by clicking on the chain logo available on the top-left of the navbar where you will see a list of available networks.
 Move to the *"TEST NETWORKS"* section and search for a network called **Jupiter**.
 Select it and scroll back to the top and click on *Switch*.